Nutthan History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Nutthan is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from Cnute, a popular name in England in the early Middle Ages.
 It was popular thanks to the influence of Cnut, a Dane, who became King of England in 1016.
 "There are two Cnuts in Domesday, one in Yorkshire, the other in Derbyshire."
-CITATION[CLOSE]

 Alternatively, it may be of nickname origin, from the Old English word hnutu, which meant brown, and would have been given to someone with a brown complexion.
 It may be that this is the origin of the English saying "Brown as a nut," used for someone who has spent a lot of time in the sun.